Choosing a livestreaming destination can be a difficult decision to make. Should you go live on Facebook or Twitter? What about YouTube versus Twitch?

 - Business: Multistream to up to five destinations simultaneously.
 Your 50 most recent Multistream recordings will automatically save to the Switcher Dashboard, and you can even pin your favorites to keep them for as long as you wish!

 Switcher’s Multistreaming feature offers high-quality streams to a variety of destinations, and since Switcher runs completely on iPhones and iPads, there’s no need to purchase any expensive cameras or hardware.
-For more on Multistreaming with Switcher Studio, check out our Help Center.
+For more on Multistreaming with Switcher Studio, check out our Help Center or our Multistreaming page.

 If you’re ready to subscribe to Switcher Studio, check out our monthly and annual plans!